vocdoni/docs/README.md

 `Zk-snarks proof`
 + A `Zk-snarks proof` that proves that the `user` can vote
 + It is generated in the `user` light-client
-+ It is an CPU and memory intensive process
++ It is a CPU and memory intensive process

 ### Voting process chronology